BogdusUltra/WRO-2022-Future-Engineers/README.md

 # WRO-2022-Future-Engineers
-main.py is a separate program.
-It is on pyboard.
+main.py is a separate programme.
+It resides on the pyboard.
-It exchanges data packets with the qualification.py or final.py program (depending on which program is currently running).
+It exchanges data packets with qualification.py or final.py (depending on which program is running on the Raspberry Pi) UART way.
-Pyboard processes the received data and, depending on the values ​​that were in the data packet, changes the servo angle and speed.
+Pyboard processes the received data and depending on the values that were in the data packet, it changes the servo angle and speed.
-If the button is pressed, then it sends information about it.
+If the button is pressed it sends information about this.

-RobotAPI.py - a special class that creates our robot as an object, allows you to read the image from the camera and display it on the laptop screen.
+RobotAPI.py is a special class that creates our robot as an object, it can read out the image from the camera and display it on the laptop screen.

-start_robot.py is a program that creates a standalone application with which you can interact with the RasberryPi over a Wi-Fi network.
+start_robot.py is a program that creates a separate application that can be used to communicate with the Raspberry Pi via the Wi-Fi network.
-To do this, you need to connect to a Wi-Fi network (in our case, "Car1").
+To do this, you need to connect to the Raspberry Pi via Wi-Fi (in our case "Car1").
-Then run the program itself and by clicking on the "Connect to robot" button select the ip address of our RasberryPi.
+Then launch the application itself and by pressing the "Connect to robot" button select the ip address of our Raspberry Pi.
-The app's interface has several main features.
+There are several main functions in the application interface.
-1. Load start: Allows you to select a program to download and run on your RasberryPi.
+1) Load start: allows you to select the software to load and run on your Raspberry Pi.
-2. Start: Starts the last program loaded on RasberryPi.
+2) Start: starts the last programme downloaded to the Raspberry Pi.
-3. Stop: Terminates the execution of the program on the RasberryPi.
+3. stop: finishes execution of the program on Raspberry Pi.
-4. Video: Displays the image from the camera.
+4. Video: creates a separate window and displays the camera image there.
 The application also reports errors in the program, if any.

-autostart.py is a program that starts automatically after turning on the RasberryPi.
-It launches any program whose name is written in the code after import.
+autostart.py is a programme that runs automatically as soon as RaspberryPi is switched on.
+It executes any program whose name appears in the code after import.
-In order for any program (in our case, qualification.py and final.py) to start after turning on the RasberryPi, you need to load this program through the start_robot.py application and then load the autostart.py program.
+For any program (qualification.py and final.py in this case) to run when Raspberry Pi is switched on, we need to load it with start_robot.py and then load autostart.py.

 qualification.py is the program for the qualification stage.
+It is located on the Raspberry Pi.
+The program waits until information is received that a button has been pressed.
+After that, the basic algorithm is started.
-It is on Rasberry Pi.
-The program processes the image from the camera using the cv2 library.
-It recognizes the black walls of the field and determines how much the robot deviated from the intended route, determines the error.
-Next, we calculate the angle by which the servo motor needs to be rotated using the formulas: u = e * kp + (e - e_old) * kd deg = rul - u, where deg - desired angle of rotation of the servomotor; rul - the initial angle of rotation of the servo motor, at which the wheels are aligned; u - difference between rul and deg; e - error; kp - coefficient of proportional regulation; kd - coefficient of differential regulation; e_old - past error(e) which is updated with each iteration of the loop.
+The program processes the camera image using the cv2 library.
+It detects the black walls of the field and determines how far the robot has strayed from the intended route, identifying the error.
+Next, we calculate the angle by which the servo motor needs to be rotated using the formulas: u = e * kp + (e - e_old) * kd deg = rul - u,
+where deg is required angle of servo motor rotation; rul is the initial angle of servo motor rotation at which wheels are aligned; u is difference between rul and deg; e is error; kp is proportional coefficient; kd is differential coefficient; e_old is past error(e) which is updated with each cycle iteration.
-After mathematical calculations, we send deg and speed (speed, we have it constant) to the pyboard via UART.
-This data is received by the main.py program.
+After the mathematical calculations we send the values of the variables deg and speed (speed, it is set at the beginning of the program and does not change further on) to the pyboard via UART.
+This data is received by main.py.
-Also, the program counts how many turns the robot has passed, and after 12 turns, that is, 3 laps, it stops.
-The sensors cannot recognize the turn, but they can recognize the blue and orange lines, they are on the turns.
+Also, the program counts how many turns the robot has done and after 12 turns, i.e. 3 laps, it stops.
+The sensors cannot detect a turn, but they can detect the blue and orange lines, they are on the turns.

 final.py is the final stage program.
-It is on Rasberry Pi. final.py, like qualification.py, aligns the robot to the center and counts the laps it has completed, but also allows the robot to avoid traffic signs - green and red boxes.
-The robot circles the green ones on the left side and the red ones on the right side.
+It resides on the Raspberry Pi. final.py just like qualification.py waits for the button to be pressed, centres the robot and counts the laps travelled, but it also allows the robot to drive around traffic signs - green and red parallelepipeds.
+The robot needs to avoid the green objects on the left side and the red ones on the right.
-The program recognizes objects using a sensor, and if it notices a box, it adjusts its route so as to bypass the road sign on the right side.
+The program uses a sensor to look for red and green objects.
+If it finds a green object, it recognises it as the right-hand side of the field and hence the robot tries to drive between this area.
+If the sensor detects a red object, it similarly recognises it as a field wall, only on the left-hand side.
+Thanks to this algorithm, the robot successfully drives around the objects on the right sides.

+Connecting to the pyboard.
+We need to install the main.py file on the pyboard.
+To do this we need to connect pyboard to a laptop via a miniUSB wire.
+Open explorer and move the main.py file to pyboard and click "replace".

+Connecting to the Raspberry Pi and loading programs.
+First we need to power up the Raspberry Pi and wait for it to fully boot up.
+The Raspberry Pi will start its Wi-Fi hotspot and we need to connect to it.
+The Wi-Fi network on our Raspberry Pi is called Car1.
+After connecting to the Wi-Fi, start PyCharm and run the program start_robot.py.
+The special application opens and in its upper right corner there is a "Connect to robot" button.
+You need to click on it and select the suggested ip address.
+We have connected to the Raspberry Pi.
+Now we can load the programs there.
+To do that we need to click on the "load start" button.
+A file selection window will open, select the required program file and click on "open".
+The application file has been uploaded and started automatically.

+Running a programme on the Raspberry Pi.
+The programmes will start as soon as they are downloaded to the Raspberry Pi using the laptop.
+But if the robot is restarted, the programme will not start.
+In order to ensure that the program we need is started automatically after the robot is switched on, the autostart.py program must also be preloaded on the Raspberry Pi.